Binge eating disorder: Counseling

 Cognitive behavioral therapy (CBT) treatment has been demonstrated as a more effective form of treatment for BED than behavioral weight loss programs.
 About 50% of individuals with BED achieve complete remission from binge eating and 68-90% will reduce the amount of binge eating episodes they have.
 CBT has also been shown to be an effective method to address self-image issues and psychiatric comorbidities (e.g., depression) associated with the disorder.
 The goal of CBT is to interrupt binge-eating behavior, learn to create a normal eating schedule, change the perception around weight and shape, and develop positive attitudes about one's body.
 While CBT has been effective in eliminating BED, it most of the time does not result in a person losing weight.
 Recent reviews have concluded that psychological interventions such as psychotherapy and behavioral interventions are more effective than pharmacological interventions for the treatment of binge eating disorder.
 A meta-analysis concluded that psychotherapy based on CBT not only significantly improved binge-eating symptomatology but also reduced a client's BMI significantly at posttreatment and longer than 6 and 12 months after treatment.
-Behavioral weight loss treatment has been proven to be effective as a means to achieve weight loss amongst patients.
+Behavioral weight loss treatment has been proven to be effective as a means to achieve weight loss amongst patients with BED.